Helping women and families thrive through education, culture, and community advocacy.

-Tacoma City Association of Colored Women’s Club
+of Colored Women’s Club

 What We Do

 The Tacoma City Association of Colored Women's Club, Inc (Tacoma CWC) is a nonprofit, dedicated to making a positive impact.
-Our mission?
-Boost health, education, and economic opportunities in and around the great city of Tacoma, Washington
+What we do?
+Boost health, education, and economic opportunities in and around the great city of Tacoma, Washington.
+Since 1944, the Tacoma CWC has been lending a helping hand to women and families, providing educational programs and community involvement events.

 Fundraisers